rocket-meals/RocketMealsDocumentation/README.rst

     :width: 100%
     :align: center

 Using a search strategy is easy, you only need to specify to ``tune_kernel`` which strategy and method you would like to use, for example ``strategy="genetic_algorithm"`` or ``strategy="basinhopping"``.
-For a full overview of the supported search strategies and methods please see the Kernel Tuner documentation on `Optimization Strategies <https://kerneltuner.github.io/kernel_tuner/stable/optimization.html>`__.
+For a full overview of the supported search strategies and methods please see the Rocket Meals documentation on `Optimization Strategies <https://rocket-meals.github.io/RocketMealsDocumentation/stable/optimization.html>`__.

 Tuning host and kernel code
 ---------------------------